shashfrankenstien/EasySite/README.md

 # EasySite
-A bare minimum file structure and flask server to star building a website (work in progress)
+A bare minimum file structure and flask server to start building a website (work in progress)